 To check the status of the SMS message, you can head into the Logs in Courier dashboard, and there, you can see the queued, sent, delivered, opened, clicked, and undeliverable statuses.
 In addition, the Courier will also tell you if there are any errors and when they occurred in the delivery pipeline.

-Secondly, services like Courier allow you to access the drag and drop template builder, which can save loads of time.
-Finally, real-time logs and analytics also help businesses keep track and analyze performance.
+Secondly, services like Courier allow you to access a drag and drop template builder, which can save loads of time.

 This article discussed three methods for sending text messages in a PHP web application.
-We have discussed the pros and cons of SMTP to SMS, SMS API, and multi-channel notification services, and you can decide what method to use depending on your time and budget.
+We have discussed the pros and cons of SMTP to SMS, SMS API, and a notification API, and you can decide what method to use depending on your time and budget.